femanzo/gilasoftware-BE-task/README.md

-# Notification Test Coding Challenge
+# Notification Test Coding Challenge - API Backend

 ## How to use it